On the Detection of Shared Data Manipulation in Distributed Optimization: Data Manipulation with Embedded Detection Models

 \subsubsection{Feedback Attacker Model}

 The feedback attack model is a generalization of the simple attack model that is harder to detect.
-Instead of repeatedly sending the exact target values, the attacker uses a proportional–integral–derivative (PID) feedback to compute the shared variables.
+Instead of repeatedly sending the exact target values, the attacker uses a proportional–integral–derivative (PID) feedback loop to compute the shared variables.
 Similar to the simple attack, the attacker determines the desired target values of the shared variables in advance.
-Let $\hat{x}$ be the attacker's target values, $x_a$ be the shared variables that the attacker actually sends, and $z$ be the shared variables as defined in~\eqref{eq:consensus_admm}.
-The attacker computes the shared variables at iteration $k+1$ as: where $K_p$, $K_i$, and $K_d$ are the PID feedback tuning parameters and $e_k = \hat{x} - z^k$ is the deviation of the neighboring agents' shared variables from the attacker's target values.
+Let $\hat{x}_a$ be the attacker's target values, $x_a$ be the shared variables that the attacker actually sends, and $z_a$ be the shared variables defined in~\eqref{eq:consensus_admm}.
+The attacker computes the shared variables at iteration $k+1$:

+where $K_p$, $K_i$, and $K_d$ are the PID feedback tuning parameters and $e_k = \hat{x}_a - z_a^k$ is the deviation of the neighboring agents' shared variables from the attacker's target values.
 Choosing $K_p = K_i = K_d = 0$ yields the simple attack model.